Skip to content

 Guru replied, “You are not here to sacrifice your joy, your family, your relationship, and your life.

-You are here to live freely, to be happy, and to love the way you are; then only you will be free from suffering and pain.
+You are here to live freely, to be happy, and to love the way you are; then only you will be free from suffering and pain.”

-The core lesson I got: If you can do your best in two hours, but you spend eight hours instead, you only grow tired and frustrated, miss the whole point of love and life, and you won’t enjoy your life.
+The core lesson I got: If we can do our best in two hours, but we spend five hours instead, we only grow tired and frustrated, we miss the whole point of love and life, and we won’t enjoy our life.

 Don’t be that person.

-Do your best and then only you can live freely, you can love, and be happy.
+Do your best and then only you can live freely, you can love, you can be happy, and you always grow.

 This is the key difference between hard worker and smart worker.

-Everything is moving faster than ever.
+Everything is moving faster than ever in our lives.

-We are living in nanoseconds now, not in days, weeks or months.
+We are living in nanoseconds now, not in days, weeks, months, and years.

-Fast progress in technology and better understanding of the human body and mind has changed the way we think and work in the present society.
+Fast progress in technology and better understanding of the human body and mind has changed the way we think about work in the current society.

 If only hard work is the weapon to succeed then coal miners, farmers, and construction workers would be the most successful people in the world.

 Many hard working people in many areas are short of fame, recognition, and status because they completely forget or ignore to work smartly.
+H. Jackson Brown, author of ‘Life’s Little Instruction Book‘ said “Don’t work for recognition, but do work worthy of recognition”.

-I have read that many smart people do meditation regularly but hard working people don’t get time to do meditation, because they are too busy and don’t have time to do so.
+I have read that many smart and successful people do meditation regularly but hard working people don’t get time to do meditation, because they are too busy and don’t have time to do so.

-Regular meditation is a key tool for smart work because it is the only way to make our brain healthy.
+Research shows that regular meditation is a key tool for smart work because it is the only way to make our brain healthy and innovative.

 Overall exercise makes our body healthy but meditation does the same for the brain.